junkdog/kbdluv/README.md

      */
     @Override
     protected Entity getEntity() {
-        // it up to you to define how entities are resolved (from cursor position,
+        // how entities are resolved (from cursor position, last selected,
-        // last selected, from a list, etc). return world.getSystem(MyEntityTrackerSystem.class).getHoveredEntity();
+        // from a list, etc) is up to you return world.getSystem(MyEntityTrackerSystem.class).getHoveredEntity();
     }